Aliases for BCL3 Gene

 GeneCards Summary for BCL3 Gene

-BCL3 (B-Cell CLL/Lymphoma 3) is a Protein Coding gene.
-Diseases associated with BCL3 include Lymphoma and Chronic Lymphocytic Leukemia.
-Among its related pathways are Common Cytokine Receptor Gamma-Chain Family Signaling Pathways and TNF signaling pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein binding, bridging.
+BCL3 (BCL3 Transcription Coactivator) is a Protein Coding gene.
+Diseases associated with BCL3 include B-Cell Lymphoma and Lymphoma.
+Among its related pathways are B Cell Receptor Signaling Pathway (sino) and Common Cytokine Receptor Gamma-Chain Family Signaling Pathways.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein binding, bridging.
 An important paralog of this gene is NFKBIE.

 Contributes to the regulation of transcriptional activation of NF-kappa-B target genes.
 In the cytoplasm, inhibits the nuclear translocation of the NF-kappa-B p50 subunit.
 In the nucleus, acts as transcriptional activator that promotes transcription of NF-kappa-B target genes.
 Contributes to the regulation of cell proliferation (By similarity).